Fairy Trees: Trees and Plants Where Fairies Live

 More Fairy Trees & Plants

 Because fairies are the guardians and growers of the earth, you could probably find a fairy in or around almost every tree or plant in existence.
-Some believe that the plants and trees' spirits are able to shift into various forms hence giving us the belief and stories of fairies.
-Are the fairies separate entities that guard the trees and plants or are they indeed the trees' spirits themselves?
+Some believe that the plants and trees' spirits are able to shift into various forms.
+Are the fairies separate entities that guard the trees and plants or are they actually the trees' spirits themselves?